runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 ## Exercises

-1. Take the solution to Lesson 4, Problem 1 which included the explicit priority and associativity declarations, and modify the definition so that the syntax of integers and brackets is in one module, the syntax of addition, subtraction, and unary negation is in another module, and the syntax of multiplication and division is in a third module.
+1. Take the solution to lesson 1.4, problem 1 which included the explicit priority and associativity declarations, and modify the definition so that the syntax of integers and brackets is in one module, the syntax of addition, subtraction, and unary negation is in another module, and the syntax of multiplication and division is in a third module.
 Make sure you can still parse the same set of expressions as before.

-2. Modify `lesson-02-d.k` from Lesson 2 so that the rules and syntax are in separate modules in separate files.
+2. Modify `lesson-02-d.k` from lesson 1.2 so that the rules and syntax are in separate modules in separate files.

-3. Place the file containing the syntax from Problem 2 in another directory, then recompile the definition.
+3. Place the file containing the syntax from problem 2 in another directory, then recompile the definition.
 Observe why a compilation error occurs.
 Then fix the compiler error by passing `-I` to kompile.